Best AI Receptionist for Home Services: 2026 Buyer's Guide

 - Real appointment booking.
 Checks your actual availability and books jobs directly — no “we'll have someone call you back.”

 - Emergency call routing.
-Detects urgent situations (flooding, gas leaks, power outages) and immediately calls your on-call technician.
+Detects urgent situations (flooding, gas leaks, power outages) and routes them to your on-call number.

 - Service area filtering.
 Knows your coverage zones and politely handles out-of-area callers.